 DEFEND INTERNATIONAL (Dl) is an independent, voluntary, non governmental organ which has as its main objective the promotion and protection of all human rights and fundamental freedoms.
-It forms a worldwide community of DI Defenders, supporters, stakeholders, donors, friends, and subscribers with the greatest number in the Middle East and North Africa region.
+It forms a worldwide community of DI Defenders, supporters, partners, friends, and subscribers with the greatest number in the Middle East and North Africa region.

 We are committed to act with impartiality, integrity, honesty and objectivity in all matters related to human rights, including the right to health.